viktorveis/OpenFolderPuzzle/README.md

 * Developers: http://aka.ms/openfolder
 * Extenders: http://aka.ms/extendopenfolder

-Thank you for your interest in Visual Studio!
+Thank you for your interest and time!